-Over time, you’ve followed a number of successful people who have risen to the level of fame and fortune you’d like to achieve.
+Over time, you’ve followed a number of experts in your industry who have risen to the level of success and notoriety you’d like to achieve.

 Out of a burning desire to succeed, you study every word they write, and you consume every detail of their rags to riches stories.